-The four-year degree plan is provided in the UHCOP Student Handbook 2020-2021 on page 16 or on the College's website: https://uh.edu/pharmacy/about-us/policies-and-procedures/ changes made by the college after registration deadlines.
+The four-year degree plan is provided in the UHCOP Student Handbook 2022-2023 on page 15 or on the College's website: https://uh.edu/pharmacy/about-us/policies-and-procedures/

 You must register for the courses listed for the appropriate semester, unless otherwise notified by the Admission and Progression Committee.
 If changes are made by the Committee due to academic issues, it is your responsibility to alter the schedule through the drop and add procedure.